JasonGiedymin/Holobot/README.md

   - base-boxes - all the base boxes which we base off or create
   - holobot-dev - Vagrant box spec via Vagrantfile

 We use vagrant to spin up VMs which host Holobot, a distributed docker management plane built on CoreOS.

+## Hooks
+1. Trello is tied to the repo for quick push/pull/merged list visability.